-As background, a trademark application is a legal document filed with the United States Patent and Trademark Office (“USPTO”) for the purpose of seeking federal registration of a trademark.
-It is recommended that the application be prepared and submitted after a comprehensive trademark search has indicated that the desired mark is available for use and registration in connection with specific products or services.
+As background, a trademark application is a legal document filed with the United States Patent and Trademark Office (USPTO) for the purpose of seeking federal registration of a trademark.
+It’s recommended that the application be prepared and submitted after a comprehensive federal trademark search has indicated that the desired mark is available for use and registration in connection with specific products or services.

-If you are at all familiar with Trademarkia, you already know that its website is dedicated to upselling visitors.
+If you’re at all familiar with Trademarkia, you already know that its website is dedicated to upselling visitors.
 So, it should be no surprise that Trademarkia actually offers three different options for people wanting to federally register a trademark:

 The Trademarkia trademark application Standard Package entails the user completing an online form provided by Trademarkia.
 This form essentially mimics the USPTO trademark application form and is a typical fill-in-the-blank workflow.

 Like most of Trademarkia’s offerings, the Standard Package is pretty much do-it-yourself.
-It does not appear that the application is prepared by a trademark attorney.
+It doesn’t appear that the application is prepared by a trademark attorney.
 However, Trademarkia does state that the application is “paralegal reviewed” and “attorney managed” (whatever that means).

 But here’s the sad truth: if you type incorrect or incomplete information into the form, the application will be submitted with incorrect and incomplete information.
 There will be NO inquiry, consultation, recommendations, or guidance provided by Trademarkia to help ensure that your application only contains accurate and complete information.
 It’s a classic case of “garbage in, garbage out.”

-As you can see, when you purchase Trademarkia’s Standard Package, you are basically flying solo.
-If you want to fly solo, I recommend that you simply cut out the middleman (Trademarkia) and go straight to the Trademark Office’s website where you can fill out the official application form and file it online.
+As you can see, when you purchase Trademarkia’s Standard Package, you’re basically flying solo.
+If you want to fly solo, I recommend that you simply cut out the middleman (Trademarkia) and go straight to the USPTO website where you can fill out the official application form and file it online.
 You’ll save some money and you’ll very likely be in no worse position than if you had lined Trademarkia’s pockets.

 The Trademarkia trademark application Plus Package is nothing more than the Standard Package, plus one year of trademark monitoring, a cease and desist letter forms package, and a trademark assignment form template.

 Is the Plus Package worth the upcharge?
 Absolutely not.
-It turns out all these extra “benefits” are not really benefits at all.
-For example, trademark monitoring is worthless for most small and start-up businesses because they generally do not have the resources to pursue potential infringements even if they came across them.
-Furthermore, if the trademark application does not mature into a registration, then the need for trademark monitoring is greatly diminished or even completely eliminated.
+It turns out all these extra “benefits” aren’t really benefits at all.
+For example, trademark monitoring is worthless for most small and start-up businesses because they generally don’t have the resources to pursue potential infringements even if they came across them.
+Furthermore, if the trademark application doesn’t mature into a registration, then the need for trademark monitoring is greatly diminished or even completely eliminated.

 Finally, the trademark assignment template fails for the same reason as the cease and desist letter forms – everyone’s circumstances are different.
-It is depressing to say, but Trademarkia’s one-size-fits-all approach regarding these forms and templates will quite likely do you more harm than good.
+It’s depressing to say, but Trademarkia’s one-size-fits-all approach regarding these forms and templates will quite likely do you more harm than good.

 The Trademarkia trademark application Gold Package provides everything in the Plus Package, along with an attorney consultation, a “knock-out” trademark search, priority processing of the trademark application, and a PDF copy of the application materials.

 Except for the attorney consultation, the other benefits are essentially useless…despite this being the highest-priced package offered by Trademarkia.
-First, a basic “knock-out” search can be performed for free on the Trademark Office’s website.
+First, a basic “knock-out” search can be performed for free on the USPTO website.
 Second, priority processing isn’t as exclusive as it sounds because most law firms will process a trademark application within a few days.
-And third, the application materials in PDF format will be freely available for download from the Trademark Office’s website within a few days of the application being filed.
+And third, the application materials in PDF format will be freely available for download from the USPTO website within a few days of the application being filed.